swise1130-GH/carpool/README.md

 ## Questions?

-Reach out to Scott or open an issue on this repository.
+Reach out to Sue or open an issue on this repository.